 (2) However, an insurer may nonrenew a homeowner's policy if:

 a.
-The claim or claims asserted against the policy demonstrate that there has been a substantial change or increase in the hazard or in the risk assumed by the carrier subsequent to the date the policy was issued, and such nonrenewal is applied to other homeowners policies similarly situated; or
+The claim or claims asserted against the policy demonstrate that there has been a reasonably substantial change or increase in the hazard or in the risk assumed by the carrier subsequent to the date the policy was issued, and such nonrenewal is applied to other homeowners policies similarly situated; or

 b.
-The policyholder has refused or failed to make objectively necessary changes or repairs after being notified by the insurer that failure to make such changes or repairs will constitute a breach of contractual duties, conditions or warranties that will change or increase the hazard or risk assumed by the insurer subsequent to the date the policy was issued.
+The policyholder has refused or failed to make reasonably necessary changes or repairs after being notified by the insurer that failure to make such changes or repairs will constitute a breach of contractual duties, conditions or warranties that will change or increase the hazard or risk assumed by the insurer subsequent to the date the policy was issued.

 (b) "Homeowners insurance" for purposes of this section and § 4131 of this title shall mean property insurance as defined at §§ 4103(4)d. and 4120 of this title insuring any real or personal property used by a person as a permanent or temporary place of residence.